What They Are Saying, Episode 6

 As recently as the 1950s, females needed building permits to construct stylish coiffures.
 Flying buttresses and rebar held mammoth curls aloft.
 For males, the situation was worse— hair hopelessness.
 Men’s shampoos and primping products lacked octane.
 Middle age came early in the Eisenhower Era.
 To hide their embarrassment, men wore hats.

-Have you seen Joyce’s sketch of Bloom with hat?
+Have you seen Joyce’s sketch of Bloom with his hat?

 It aspires to be a derby but falls short.
 Quality as the hatband boasts?
 Perhaps but not stylish.
-In attempting to hide Bloom’s blotches of conscience he betrays himself.
-Poldy acknowledges his failings and wears a bad hat in penance like a heretic’s distinctive cap, but he is not the blackest soul in the graveyard.
+In attempting to hide Bloom’s blotches of conscience, he betrays himself.
+Poldy acknowledges his failings and wears a lousy hat in penance like a heretic’s distinctive cap, but he is not the graveyard’s blackest soul.

 Menton, for example, makes a show of his donation to the widow’s collection.
-If we balance this gift against the firing of Mrs. Dignam’s husband, this seems a small recompense.
+If we balance this gift Dignam’s firing, this seems a small recompense.
 Self-important Menton deserves the ding in his dome.

 Tindall calls Tom Kernan’s hat “conspicuous” in Dubliners.
 In the story, Kernan has fallen drunk and bitten off a bit of his tongue.
-The first act of his rescuers is to fit his hat back squarely on his head as if dignity could be restored through haberdashery.
-This is no more dishonest than Old Dedalus’ top hat donned while his brood of children sell books to buy bread and share crusts of toast.
+His rescuers’ first act is to fit his hat back, squarely on his head as if dignity could be restored through haberdashery.
+The false reclamation of Kernan’s dignity is no more dishonest than Old Dedalus’ top hat donned while his brood of children sell books to buy bread and share crusts of toast.

-Stephen’s Latin Quarter hat deceives the observer too.
+Stephen’s Latin Quarter hat is a deception too.
 The badge announces a Parisian student.
-Stephen is no longer a student.
-He’s not yet an artist either.
+Stephen is no longer a student, not yet an artist either.
 He clings to a previous station of life wearing a disguise.

 I think it unfair that Tindall mentions Dubliners when writing about Ulysses.
 Unfair, so I will follow suit and blame Tindall.
 In Dubliners, the story “Counterparts” offers the best example of a hat used to hide sin.
 The anti-hero, Tom Farrington, leaves his hat on the hat rack leading his superiors to think he is in the toilet.
 He is instead at the bar, covered with the soft cap he pulled from his pocket upon leaving the office.

 Neither Farrington, nor Kernan, nor the late Paddy Dignam “As decent a little man as ever wore a hat” is the greatest hat-hoisting deceiver in “Hades.”
 This distinction belongs to Blazes Boylan.
 Boylan handles a stylish straw lid but won’t bother to hide his shame.
-Defiantly “airing his quiff,” he is proud to be called “worst man in Dublin.’
+Defiantly “airing his quiff,” he is proud to be called “the worst man in Dublin.”

-The mourners are said to bend forward holding their top hats to better hear the caretaker’s blasphemous joke about the drunks at the memorial monument of Christ.
+The mourners bend forward, holding their top hats to better hear the caretaker’s blasphemous joke about drunks at the memorial monument of the Savior.
 “Not a bit like the man,” goes the punchline.
 Who am I to judge?
 I own a Pyrenees cap, floppy and shapeless.